Making mistakes as a social media marketer is SCARY to admit.

 - Captions for sharing link to blog post

 Pro tip: If you only have time to learn 1 caption writing technique, I would suggest you learn about AIDA (attention-interest-desire-action) method.

-Mistake #5: Not having a portfolio of past work
+Mistakes Social Media Managers Make #5: Not having a portfolio of your past work

-Now that you’ve had your first freelance job, you’re excited to work with more brands.
+Now that you’ve had your first few freelance projects, you’re excited to work with more brands.